May 22, 2025•2 min read

 The RabbitMQ management plugin has a limitation that prevents it from displaying messages larger than 50,000 characters (messages are truncated).
 If you need to read / consume larger messages, you can use RabbitGUI instead, which does not have this limitation.

-It usually not a good idea to send large messages in RabbitMQ, a simple way to reduce this is to store the payload in a database or an object storage service (like S3) and send a reference to it in the message, like an ID.
+It is usually not a good idea to send large messages in RabbitMQ, a simple way to reduce this is to store the payload in a database or an object storage service (like S3) and send a reference to it in the message, like an ID.
 This way, you can keep the message size small while still being able to access the full payload when needed.

 This approach has the added benefit of allowing you to store large payloads in a more efficient way, as databases and object storage services are designed to handle large files and can provide better performance and scalability.